sportnginlegacy/hubstats/README.md

 Hubstats is a rails plugin which allows you to search and monitor pull requests made across a collection of repositories.
 It also gives extra statistics about users and pull requests not found on GitHub.

 ## Setup
-The following setup is designed to only be used when integrating this plugin into a rails application or for when adding new migrations.
+The following setup is designed to only be used when integrating this plugin into a rails application.

+ To add a new migration: `rails generate migration <migration-name>`

  Run `rails generate hubstats:install`.

- Configure `octokit.yml` with your GitHub information.
+ Configure `octokit.yml` with your GitHub information (see below).

  Run `rake hubstats:install:migrations`.